The Most Dangerous Weather Conditions On Earth - What They Are And What Makes Them So Deadly

 Lightning

 It is hard to get a precise number, but lightning is responsible for roughly 24 000 annual fatalities worldwide.
-In the United States, a relatively "underwhelming" number of 51 yearly deaths get reported.
+In the United States, a relatively “underwhelming” number of 51 yearly deaths is reported.

-These figures may create the impression that lightning is less deadly than it really is, which will be a wrong and very dangerous assumption.
+These figures may create the impression that lightning is less deadly than it really is, which would be a wrong and very dangerous assumption.

 The worst incidents of lightning damage & deaths are caused by secondary events.
 One of the deadliest lightning strikes in history occurred when a church in Brescia, Italy, was struck in 1769.
 It ignited 90 tonnes of gunpowder, killing 3 000 people and destroying half the city.